tiyegordon/Ada-Application-Essay/README.md

 >
 > My first quarter of my MBA program, I struggled miserably.
 I matriculated in to the MBA program with minimum qualitative analysis skills and little to none business acumen.
 Plus, the curriculum was accelerated so I struggled with keeping up.
 Sadly, my pride would not allow me to admit to others that I was struggling.
 I made the mistake of not asking for help.
 >
-> To overturn my mistake, I did three things.
+> To overturn my mistake, I did four things.
 First, I reached out to my instructor.
 I inquired about additional resources that would help my grasping the material.
 Second, I built rapport with the teaching assistant: asking questions, attending help sessions, and increasing productivity by doing the homework in advance.
 I also identified my learning style.
 I am a visual and kinesthetic learner.
 I learn best by displaying concept relationships with a diagram or map, and by practicing, doing, or simulations.
 >
 > Lastly and most importantly, I reached out to others in my cohort.
 I organized help sessions and joined study groups.
 I discovered others in my cohort were having challenges as well.
 Through our shared experience, we bonded and built community.
 >